HRouhani/Cyber-Defense-Tools/Cloud/Azure-MS365/full-guide.md

 ## 🎯 Objective Summary: Why Integrate These Defender Components with SIEM?

-Integrating Microsoft Defender XDR with your SIEM enables full-spectrum threat monitoring and compliance tracking across:
+Integrating Microsoft Defender (XDR) & Entra ID logs with your SIEM enables full-spectrum threat monitoring and compliance tracking across:

 | Component                        | Use in SIEM                            |
 |----------------------------------|----------------------------------------|